 Law enforcement agencies disrupt prolific ransomware group LockBit

-A website run by Lockbit, a prolific ransomware syndicate behind cyberattacks around the world, has been taken over by law enforcement agencies
+Law-enforcement agencies say they have infiltrated and disrupted Lockbit, a prolific ransomware syndicate behind cyberattacks around the world

-LONDON -- A website run by a Lockbit, a prolific ransomware syndicate behind cyberattacks around the world, was taken over by law enforcement agencies on Tuesday.
+LONDON -- Law-enforcement agencies have infiltrated and disrupted Lockbit, a prolific ransomware syndicate behind cyberattacks around the world, Britain’s National Crime Agency said Tuesday.

+The agency said it led an international operation targeting LockBit, which provides ransomware as a service to so-called affiliates who infect victim networks with the computer-crippling malware and negotiate ransoms.
+The group has been linked to thousands of attacks since 2019.

 The message said the website was under the control of the U.K.'s National Crime Agency “working in close cooperation with the FBI and the international law enforcement task force, Operation Cronos."